athul/blog/content/blog/adbot-tg.md

 ```

 The graph data is an array of 24 elements which means data for each hour.
 I don't use my laptop 24 hours so the 0 lines in some places.
-We call this method from the main function just as we unmarshal the Json.
+We call this method from the main function just as we unmarshal the JSON.

 ### Pie  📈

 The Pie Chart will be the data of the Top Blocked Domains.
 I used `github.com/wcharczuk/go-chart` as the charting library for the pie graph.
-Initially it was a bt hard to work with but got the idea of it after sometime tinkering with it.
-It creates an Image unlike the Ascii Chart which is just string.
+Initially, it was a bit hard to work with but got the idea of it after some time tinkering with it.
+It creates an image, unlike the Ascii Chart which is just string.
 Here is the code for the generating the Pie Chart image.

 ```go
 func (s *Stats) pieGrph() {